-- 1. It is a federal information system subject to FISMA requirements. - 2.
-It is system completed a SA&A and received an ATO or ATU. - 3. \Box This is a new system has not yet been authorized to operate.

-- 4. ⊠ The system or project maintains access controls to ensure that access to PII maintained is limited to individuals who have a need to know the information in order to perform their official Fiscal Service duties. - 5.
-All Treasury/Fiscal Service security requirements are met when disclosing and transferring information (e.g., bulk transfer, direct access by recipient, portable disk, paper) from the Treasury system or project to internal or external parties. - 6.
-It is system or project maintains an audit log of system users to ensure they do not violate the system and/or Treasury/Fiscal Service rules of behavior. - 7.
-This system or project has the capability to identify, locate, and monitor individuals or groups of people other than the monitoring of system users to ensure that they do not violate the system's rules of behavior.

-Section 5.4: Section 508 of the Rehabilitation Act of 1973

-When Federal agencies develop, procure, maintain, or use Electronic and Information Technology (EIT), Section 508 of the Rehabilitation Act of 1973 (as amended in 1998) requires that individuals with disabilities (including federal employees) must have access and use (including privacy policies and directives as well as redress opportunities) that is comparable to that which is available to individuals who do not have disabilities.

-- □ The project or system will not involve the development, procurement, maintenance or use of EIT as that term is defined in Section 508 of the Rehabilitation Act of 1973 (as amended in 1998)? - 2. ⊠ The project or system will involve the development, procurement, maintenance or use of EIT as that term is defined in Section 508 of the Rehabilitation Act of 1973 (as amended in 1998)?
-If checked:
+1. ☐ The system is a federal information system subject to FISMA requirements.
+2. ☐ The system completed a SA&A and received an ATO or ATU.
+3. $\hfill\Box$ This is a new system has not yet been authorized to operate.
+4. ☑ The system or project maintains access controls to ensure that access to PII maintained is limited to individuals who have a need to know the information in order to perform their official Fiscal Service duties.
+5. ☑ All Treasury/Fiscal Service security requirements are met when disclosing and transferring information (e.g., bulk transfer, direct access by recipient, portable disk, paper) from the Treasury system or project to internal or external parties.
+6. ☑ This system or project maintains an audit log of system users to ensure they do not violate the system and/or Treasury/Fiscal Service rules of behavior.
+7. \Box This system or project has the capability to identify, locate, and monitor individuals or groups of people other than the monitoring of system users to ensure that they do not violate the system's rules of behavior.
+Section on 5.4: Section 508 of the Rehabilitation Act of 1973 Techn that ir (includ Federal agencies develop, procure, maintain, or use Electronic and Information ology (EIT), Section 508 of the Rehabilitation Act of 1973 (as amended in 1998) requires adividuals with disabilities (including federal employees) must have access and use ding privacy policies and directives as well as redress opportunities) that is comparable to which is available to individuals who do not have disabilities.
+Section on 5.4(a) 1. ☐ The project or system will not involve the development, procurement, maintenance or use of EIT as that term is defined in Section 508 of the Rehabilitation Act of 1973 (as amended in 1998)?

-☑ The system or project complies with all Section 508 requirements, thus ensuring that individuals with disabilities (including federal employees) have access and use (including access to privacy and civil liberties policies) that is comparable to that which is available to individuals who do not have disabilities.

-□ The system or project is not in compliance with all Section 508 requirements.
+2. ☐ The project or system will involve the development, procurement, maintenance or use of EIT as that term is defined in Section 508 of the Rehabilitation Act of 1973 (as amended in 1998)?
+If checked: \Box The system or project complies with all Section 508 requirements, thus ensuring that individuals with disabilities (including federal employees) have access and use (including access to privacy and civil liberties policies) that is comparable to that which is available to individuals who do not have disabilities. oximes The system or project is not in compliance with all Section 508 requirements.